The Learning Planet Academy

 • Grigny: a laboratory for educational success

-The aim of the project is to combat school and social dropout in Grigny by experimenting with and modeling new educational engineering methods throughout the educational career of children aged 2 to 18, in and out of school, in order to secure learning and facilitate educational transitions.
+This initiative tackles school and social disengagement in Grigny by experimenting with and modelling new pedagogical approaches throughout the educational journey of children aged 2 to 18, both in and beyond school, securing learning pathways and easing transitions.

 Learn more